-Hanya Mahmood is an NIHR Doctoral Research Fellow and Honorary Registrar in Oral Surgery at the School of Clinical Dentistry, University of Sheffield.
-Her primary research focuses on the application of Artificial Intelligence/Machine Learning to explore novel digital biomarkers in oral precancers.
-She is a key member of the evolving NEOPATH research group through which she is leading innovation in head and neck cancer research.
-She also represents academic trainees for the Association of British Academic Oral and Maxillofacial Surgeons.
+Hanya is an NIHR funded Doctoral Research Fellow and Honorary Registrar in Oral Surgery based at the School of Clinical Dentistry, University of Sheffield.
+Her current research focuses on the application of Artificial Intelligence/Machine Learning to explore novel digital biomarkers in oral precancers.
+She is a key member of the evolving NEOPATH research group and CR UK funded ANTICIPATE project.
+She is also lead trainee representative for the Association of British Academic Oral and Maxillofacial Surgeons.

 Dr Gerry McKenna

 Gerry is a specialist in Restorative Dentistry and Prosthodontics working as a Consultant in the Belfast NHS Health and Social Care Trust.
 His clinical duties are based in the Centre for Dentistry, Queens University Belfast where he also provides clinical supervision and teaching for dental undergraduates.
 He is a Principal Investigator based within the Centre for Public Health and a member of the Nutrition and Metabolism and Health Services Research Groups.
 His research is centred around optimising treatment options for older patients which positively impact their dental and overall health.
 His current position combines research, clinical teaching and specialist patient care.